fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

 ==========================================

 For the purpose of validating the model, we split the data into a training set and a test set.
-The training set includes the first 70% of the data (270 observations), while the test set includes the last 30% of the data (202 observations).
+The training set includes the first 70% of the data, while the test set includes the last 30% of the data.

 .. code:: python